Best Black Friday TV deals - plus Cyber Monday offers on LG, Samsung and Sony Bravia

 Currys PC World TV Deals

-Currys has this Philips 55PUS7334 55″ Smart Ambilight 4K Ultra HD Android TV for £499 down from £749 – that’s 33 per cent off (update: this is now out of stock).
+Currys has this Philips 55PUS7334 55″ Smart Ambilight 4K Ultra HD Android TV for £499 down from £749 – that’s 33 per cent off.
+It’s only just back in stock.
 Amazon has it for £449 too (for those Prime users).
 The TV comes with Ambilight, which basically means the intelligent LEDs around the edges of the TV panel cast colours on your screen onto the wall behind it creating a tailored, real-time light show.
 You also get Google Assistant.
 Features include:

 - Ambilight LED lighting for immersive entertainment